mskec/cookbook.mskec.com/recipes/pork-ribs.md

 * Simmer for 5 mins
 * Let it cool down

-### Broiling ribs
+### Finishing ribs
-* Set an oven to a broil, high temperature
+* Set an oven to 180 C
-* Broil for 10-15min or until charred
-* Serve with the sauce
+* Unwrap ribs and glaze them with the sauce
+* Put them in the over and each 7 min glaze them again
+* Do it at least 3 times

 Sauce inspiration: [Dallas BBQ Sauce](https://www.lecremedelacrumb.com/dallas-bbq-sauce/)